What is a Personal Trainer?

-The Level of Knowledge
+The level of knowledge

 Strength and Conditioning focuses particularly on movement quality, although this is an area of focus in personal training, S&C delves much deeper into the methodology.
-Students on our courses will often have never practised Olympic weightlifting, strength training, plyometrics, speed and agility, mobility, core stability and endurance to such an advanced level.
-These are advanced methods which are fundamental to becoming a Strength & Conditioning Coach.
+Students on our courses will often have never practised Olympic weightlifting, strength training, plyometrics, speed and agility, mobility, core stability, and endurance to such an advanced level.
+These are advanced methods that are fundamental to becoming a Strength & Conditioning Coach.
 To learn more about what fundamentally defines strength and conditioning check out our article: What is strength and conditioning?

-The Style of Practice
+The style of practice

 Continuing on from the area of further in-depth knowledge discussed above, you’ll notice a difference in the programming of an S&C session, as there are different areas of focus.
 If you paid for a single PT session and spent 20 minutes warming up, you might not be too impressed, however, for S&C coaches conducting a full RAMP warm-up is critical to the session and make even take longer.
 The warm-up is not only used to prepare for action in S&C but also to improve performance.
 Coaches will program RAMP warm-ups with varying components for the activity ahead and these will be different during each session.
-Periodisation is also critical throughout an S&C program to achieve increased power, strength, mobility and performance.
+Periodisation is also critical throughout an S&C program to achieve increased power, strength, mobility, and performance.

 A PT will learn how to assess their client’s movement, but an S&C coach will take that assessment a step further.
 Strength & Conditioning Coaches understand how to identify poor movement qualities, relate poor movement quality to sports performance and injury risk – and how to adapt programming to suit the needs of individual athletes that demonstrate limited movement.

-After becoming an S&C Coach there are more opportunities available with regards to the type of client trained.
+After becoming a fully qualified S&C Coach there are more opportunities available with regards to the type of client trained.
 Whilst typically we think of PTs working with the general public, becoming an S&C Coach brings with it the potential to train athletes or even teams to higher performance, as well as the general public a PT is exposed to.
 An S&C coach has far more choice in the diversity of clients as well as specialist areas, for example, you might become a youth specialist.